Cornubite: Unit cell

 Cornubite belongs to the triclinic crystal class 1̅, space group P1̅, meaning that it has a very low symmetry, with only a center of symmetry and no mirror planes or axes of symmetry.
-In 1984 Sieber, Hofmeister, Tillmans and Abraham reported new data from microprobe analysis of cornubite, which gave unit cell parameters a = 6.121 Å, b = 6.251 Å, c = 6.790 Å, α = 92.93°, β = 111.3°, γ = 107.47° and Z=1.
+In 1984 Sieber, Hofmeister, Tillmans and Abraham reported new data from microprobe analysis of cornubite, which gave unit cell parameters a = 6.121 Å, b = 6.251 Å, c = 6.790 Å, α = 92.93°, β = 111.3°, γ = 107.47° and Z = 1.

 Structure

 The structure is made up of sheets of edge-shared Cu(O,OH)6 octahedra, with a copper atom Cu in the middle of the octahedron and either oxygen O or hydroxyl OH at each of the six vertices.
 These sheets are connected together by AsO4 groups with an arsenic As atom in the middle and O at each of the four vertices.
-In the AsO4 groups three of the O's are shared with octahedra in one octahedral sheet, and the fourth O is shared with an octahedron in the adjacent sheet.
+In the AsO4 groups three of the Os are shared with octahedra in one octahedral sheet, and the fourth O is shared with an octahedron in the adjacent sheet.
 Hydrogen bonds also connect the sheets together.